MobilePayDev/MobilePay-Invoice/docs/index.md

 Step 3: Exchange the authorization code for tokens using /connect/token

 Step 4: Keep the session alive by using the refresh token

+### Best Practice

+- Pick an OpenID Connect library: we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
+- Read the FAQ's for OpenID Connect <a href="https://developer.mobilepay.dk/faq/integrator">here</a>
+- Integration is based on common standard OpenID Connect.
+You can find more [here](https://developer.mobilepay.dk/products/openid).
+- An example of how to use OpenID connect in C# can be found [here](https://github.com/MobilePayDev/MobilePay-Invoice/tree/master/ClientExamples)
+- You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
+- See the video tutorial here [here](https://developer.mobilepay.dk/products/openid/video)
+* * *

 ### OpenID configuration endpoints
 Find the configuration links below: